Quantco/glum/docs/getting_started/getting_started.md

 To fit an unregularized GLM we set `alpha=0`.
 Note that the default level `alpha=None` results in regularization at the level `alpha=1.0`, which is the default in the sklearn ElasticNet model.

-A basic unregularized GLM model object is obtained as
+A basic unregularized GLM object is obtained as
 ```python
 glm = GeneralizedLinearRegressor(family="normal", alpha=0)
 ```